-- (1) The Application must be revised by the SCD for the current CY. - (2) If such information changes less than 30 days before the SCD for the current CY, the Application must be revised by the SCD of the next CY. - (3) If the insured fails to provide such revisions, the procedures in Para.
+- (1) The Application must be revised on or before the SCD for the current CY. - (2) If such information changes less than 30 days before the SCD for the current CY, the Application must be revised on or before the SCD of the next CY. - (3) If the insured fails to provide such revisions, the procedures in Para.
 214 apply.